 - What career planning activities do students undertake?

 Year 9/Year 10 to VCE/VCAL

-Parents at the Year 9/Year10 to VCE/VCAL transition point may be interested in the options available to young people as well as the different pathways.
+Parents at the year 9/year 10 to VCE, VCE Vocational Major or Victorian Pathways Certificate (VPC) transition point may be interested in the options available to young people as well as the different pathways.
 They are likely to be concerned about what their child will do for a career and what steps they need to take to get there.
 For example:

 - What is meant by pathways?